catsout/wallpaper-engine-kde-plugin/README.md

 It's simple and small.

 ### Known issue
-- Some case scene wallpaper may crash your kde.
+- Some scene wallpapers may crash your kde.
   Remove `WallpaperFilePath` line in `~/.config/plasma-org.kde.plasma.desktop-appletsrc` and restart kde to fix.
-- Long press(to enter panel edit mode) is broken on desktop
+- Mouse long press(to enter panel edit mode) is broken on desktop
 ### Note
 - Support **scene(2d)**,**video**,**web** types
 - Scene,mpv support require plugin lib, which need to be compiled
-The lib will be autodetect after install
+The lib will be autodetected after install

 You need to choose your steam library directory(where *wallpaper engine* installed).
 Like `~/.local/share/Steam`